-Monday through Friday, 9 a.m. to 5 p.m.
-To contact the gift shop, call 713.413.5513.
+Monday through Friday - 9 a.m. to 5 p.m.
+Weekends and holidays - Closed

 Please note that fresh flowers and potted plants are not allowed in several patient units, including ICUs, as they may contain harmful germs that could be dangerous to patients.